SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Okay."

-"The pegasus was named Twister, and the unicorn was named... hmm"
+"The pegasus was named Twister, and the unicorn was named… hmm"

 "Parchment?"